colombbus/declick-server.deprecated/README.md

 About
 -----

-TangaraUI is a [Colombbus](http://www.colombbus.org) initiative.
+Declick-server is a [Colombbus](http://www.colombbus.org) initiative.
-See also the list of [contributors](https://github.com/colombbus/tangara-server/contributors).
+See also the list of [contributors](https://github.com/colombbus/declick-server/contributors).

 Reporting an issue or a feature request
 ---------------------------------------

-Issues and feature requests are tracked in the [Github issue tracker](https://github.com/colombbus/tangara-server/issues).
+Issues and feature requests are tracked in the [Github issue tracker](https://github.com/colombbus/declick-server/issues).

 When reporting a bug, it may be a good idea to reproduce it in a basic project built using the [Symfony Standard Edition](https://github.com/symfony/symfony-standard)